lyz-code/blue-book/docs/docker.md

 is going to behave well, you can only monitor it or disable it by using docker labels.

+The first check will be done by default in the next 24 hours, to check that everything works use the `--run-once` flag.

 Another alternative is [Diun](https://github.com/crazy-max/diun), which is a CLI application written in Go and delivered as a single executable (and a Docker image) to receive notifications when a Docker image is updated on a Docker